 You can often tell what a leader values by the committees they create and the projects they approve.
 Leaders show us their priorities in explicit and implicit ways.
 They will talk more about the ideas they like, and less about ones they don’t care about.
 Their intent here doesn’t even have to be malicious.
 There are only so many hours in the day.
 If the executive is not on board with an idea, it doesn’t have to go anywhere.

 A leader can show a project is important by assigning it to someone.
 They can make regular check-ins on their progress.
 The opposite end of the spectrum is also true.
 They could assign a ‘priority’ task to a committee that rarely meets.
 Or they could approve a vague plan with distant timelines or impossible milestones.

 If leaders show no reward for success and no consequence for inaction, why would anyone spend time on it?

 Early in my career, I interpreted inaction or ignorance as permission to do something.
 This created renegade cells that ran counter to the status quo.
 Working in this way sometimes made me feel worse about my ideas.
 What does success look like?
 If my boss found out, would the idea excite them?
 Would they think this was all a waste of time?
 Would they feel undermined because I was doing this without their explicit support?

-ok then so how do we get new ideas off the ground?
+how do we get new ideas off the ground?

 Any time I do something on my own, I need more power and energy to get it done.
 I have to get all my other work done before I can work on my “passion projects.”
 I enlist others who have similar interests.
 I find allies across the company who support these changes and will advocate on their behalf.